SkafteNicki/dtu_mlops/s10_extra/ml_deployment.md

         torch.onnx.export(model, dummy_input, "resnet18.onnx")
         ```

+    !!! note "Export"

+        There is a new package called `onnxscript` that is currently in beta.
+This package is designed to make it

 2. As an test that your installation is working, try executing the following Python code

     ```python